Error-331/code_tests/docs/bible/links.md

 Known Future - August 5 (Father, I groan for the redemption of my body.
 Save the lost and then come quickly);

 The Required Thirst - August 6 (Thirst for righteousness);

+Written with His Fingers - August 7 (The Commandments were written in sand so that they could be easily erased by the grace of God.
+In Christ, our sins are easily washed away);

+Sin no More - August 8 (How could we ever go back to sin after seeing the cross?
+Such a thought is loathsome);